Bleak – Definition, Meaning, Synonyms & Antonym

 • The bleak, wintry landscape stretched as far as the eye could see.

-• His future prospects seemed increasingly bleak.
+• His prospects seemed increasingly bleak.

 • The novel paints a bleak picture of life in the post-apocalyptic world.